Use It or Lose It: Battling Dementia with Active Minds

 Keeping Active Minds

 It's important to engage a healthy mind all throughout life, but this is especially important for those who suffer from dementia.
 Being mentally active, like completing puzzles, reading or learning a new skill, can be extremely effective in preventing further onset of the disease.
 Here at Health and Care, we have a range of products from Active Minds that provide a variety of fun and stimulating activities for people in all different stages of dementia.
-They feature products like the Paint Project Painting Book is a great, meaningful and emotive activity to engage a person's creative side, and Classic Metal Puzzle Set, which helps with a person's focus and concentration.
+They feature products like the Paint Project Painting Book is a great, meaningful and emotive activity to engage a person's creative side.